Stepped-up basis: Definitions

 "Property acquired from the decedent" under IRC § 1014(b) generally includes property acquired by "bequest, devise or inheritance", property the decedent gives to his or her estate, and certain revocable trusts.

 Rationale for stepped-up basis

-The primary purpose for the stepped-up basis rule under IRC § 1014 is so when the federal government imposes estate taxes on transfers of wealth at death those taxes are based on those assets’ values as of that date.
-Were no step up in basis used, the federal government would not maximize the taxable value of an estate and then could potentially receive a windfall from estates subject to estate tax by recovering federal estate tax based on capital assets’ values as of a decedent's date of death, while also receiving capital gains tax when such assets are sold by an estate or a beneficiary based on the difference between the value of the asset when sold and the price at which such asset was purchased by a decedent.
+The primary purpose for the stepped-up basis rule under IRC § 1014 is so that, for estates without exemptions to the federal government's estate tax on transfers of wealth at death, the estate's assets are taxed only by estate taxes and not also on the capital gains during the decedent's lifetime.
 Additionally, the step up basis within the constraints of the estate process avoids the difficulty of ascertaining a decedent's adjusted basis in property that could have been held for decades.